rajivsam/KMDS/examples_of_use/machine_learning/example_narrative.md

 ![](../../images/q1_sales_summary.png)

+As discussed in the exploratory data section, compute a representation where we aggregate all the sales transactions per day and then represent the daily sales for the quarter as a vector that has length equal to the size of the inventory.
+An element of the vector represents the daily sales corresponding to the inventory item coordinate.
+A sample of this representation is shown below.

-3. As part of capturing knowledge about data representations, the above two statmements are logged.
+As part of capturing knowledge about data representations, the above two statmements are logged.

 ## Modelling